What is a Traffic Management Order?

 TMOs are used used to provide the legal backing for the enforcement of road, traffic or parking schemes.

 There are four types of TMO:

-Most of the signs and lines that are on our streets are governed by Permanent Orders e.g:
+Most of the signs and lines that are on our streets are governed by Permanent TMOs e.g:

-Experimental orders are used to enable the council to monitor the effect and vary as necessary.
-The duration of an experimental order lasts no more than eighteen months before they are either: allowed to lapse, amended or made permanent.
+Experimental TMOs are used to monitor the effectiveness of restrictions .
+An experimental TMO lasts no more than eighteen months before they allowed to lapse or amended or made permanent.

-Temporary orders are made following a requirement to temporarily prohibit, restrict or suspend the use of a road as a result of highway or utility works, street cleansing or situations that are likely to be a danger to the public (e.g. falling debris).
-Temporary orders are for a maximum period of eighteen months or six months if affecting a footway that is separate from a main highway.
+Temporary TMOs are used to restrict or suspend the use of a road as a result of highway or utility works, street cleansing or in situations that are likely to be a danger to the public (e.g. falling debris).

-These are usually for a road closure to enable an event such as a street party to take place.
+Special Event TMOs are usually used to close a road to enable an event such as a street party to take place.
 To apply for a Special event order, please visit our host an event page where you will find guidance on how to do this.

-Although TMOs are not required for pedestrian crossing or road humps but notices are published.
+TMOs are not required for pedestrian crossing or road humps but notices are published.
 Similar procedures apply to road hump notices and a representation / objection period applies.